Pylons/substanced/docs/cataloging.rst

 The calls to ``name.eq()`` and ``path.eq()`` above each return a query object.
-Those two queries are ANDed together into a single query via the ``&`` operator between them (there's also the ``|`` character to OR the queries together, but we don't use it abov).
+Those two queries are ANDed together into a single query via the ``&`` operator between them (there's also the ``|`` character to OR the queries together, but we don't use it above).
 Parenthesis can be used to group query expressions together for the purpose of priority.

 Different indexes have different query methods, but most support the ``eq``